 The most common language spoken in Carbonado is English.
 Other important languages spoken here include Italian and Polish.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.5% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.9% of all neighborhoods in America.

 Did you know that the neighborhood has more Finnish and Dutch ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.7% of this neighborhood's residents have Finnish ancestry and 4.8% have Dutch ancestry.